A 16th century tradition: Cider Week!

 Operating this wooden structure like they did 500 years ago, standing barefoot on the apples and crushing them to the beat of the kirikoketa (a percussion instrument) and tasting the juice in a setting that is right out of the 16th century is amazing!

-Cider Week is at the beginning of October and, if you want to enjoy this incredible experience of watching the pressing, please take note: You need to book in advance!
+Cider Week is at the beginning of October, this year from 9th to 18th of Ocotber, and if you want to enjoy this incredible experience of watching the pressing, please take note: You need to book in advance!
 (0034) 943722978 The farmhouse offers various activities as well as the pressing of the apples, e.g. crushing the apples to the beat of the kirikoketa, an exhibition of apple varieties, guided tours and special workshops.

 Also, after the visit, you can enjoy a tasty tapa of txistorra sausage with cider and, this year, the cider truck will also be joining the guided tours.